mgnfy-view/the-knights-quest/README.md

 <img src="./public/images/screenshot.png" width="540" />

-The knight's quest is a platforming game built with javascript and kaplay (successor of kaboom.js), a javscript based game engine.
+The knight's quest is a single-player, platforming game built with javascript and kaplay, a javscript based game engine.
 With bite-sized but well thought levels, simple controls, and a decent set of mechanics, it is a great choice for a small gaming session.

+It has also been published on [itch.io](https://mgnfy-view.itch.io/the-knights-quest).

 More levels will be added over time!